OpenSourceEconomics/respy/doc/source/numerical_methods.rst

 Optimization
 """"""""""""

 The model is estimated using simulated maximum likelihood estimation (Albright, 1977).
 The available optimizers depend on the version of the program.
-If you use the *Python* implementation, then the Powell and BFGS algorithms are available through their **SciPy** implementations.
-See the `SciPy  Documentation <http://docs.scipy.org>`_ for details.
-For the *FORTRAN*  implementation, we provide the `BFGS <https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm>`_ and `NEWUOA <https://en.wikipedia.org/wiki/NEWUOA>`_ (Powell, 2004) algorithms.
+If you use the *Python* implementation, then the Powell (Powell, 1964) and BFGS (Norcedal, 2006) algorithms are available through their **SciPy** implementations.
+For the *FORTRAN*  implementation, we provide the BFGS and NEWUOA (Powell, 2004) algorithms.
+The algorihtm can be selected in the *ESTIMATION* section of the initialization file.

 Function Approximation
 """"""""""""""""""""""

-The details for the **EMAX interpolation** are discussed in :ref:`Eisenhauer (2016) <bibSection>`.
+The details for the **EMAX interpolation** are discussed in Eisenhauer (2016).

 Function Smoothing
 """"""""""""""""""

 With only a finite number of draws there is the risk that there are cells with zero probability, so I use kernel smoothed frequency simulation.
-The function that was used was the kernel smoothing function described in McFadden (1989) with a window parameter of 500.
+The function that was used was the kernel smoothing function described in McFadden (1989).
 The window parameter is set in the *ESTIMATION* section of the initialization file.

 Miscellaneous
 """""""""""""